The Vermont Statutes Online

 (d) Reporting.
 The Commission shall submit an annual report, which shall be prepared by the Secretary of Commerce and Community Development, to the House Committee on Commerce and Economic Development, the Senate Committee on Economic Development, Housing and General Affairs, the Governor, and Vermont’s congressional delegation.
 The report shall contain information acquired pursuant to activities carried out under subsection (c) of this section.
 The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this subsection.

 (e) Staff services.
-The Commission shall be entitled to staff services of the Agency of Commerce and Community Development, the Legislative Council, and the Joint Fiscal Committee.
+The Commission shall be entitled to staff services of the Agency of Commerce and Community Development, the Office of Legislative Counsel, the Office of Legislative Operations, and the Joint Fiscal Office.